-- b.
-Electives (4-25 hours) (to reach required hours to graduate): No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
+b.
+Electives (4-25 hours): No courses of a remedial, developmental, skill-acquiring, or vocational nature may apply as credit toward degrees in the College of Arts and Sciences.
 The College of Arts and Sciences allows the use of the Pass-Fail option on elective courses.
-Further clarification on inapplicable courses can be obtained from the College of Arts and Sciences. - 4.
-Major Requirements (36 hours) -a minimum grade of C is required in all major courses
+Further clarification on inapplicable courses can be obtained from the College of Arts and Sciences.

+4. Major Requirements (36 hours) - a minimum grade of C is required in all major courses